-You shouldn’t have any surprises here as your regular checks would have highlighted any forecasted overspend.
+You shouldn’t have surprises here, as your regular checks would have highlighted any forecasted overspend.

-Pro Tip: If you are under budget or over budget have a check to see why.
+Pro Tip: If you’re under or over budget, check to see why.
 You can then refine your budgeting for the next project with realistic figures.

-Throughout the project you will have been using your programme of works to check on progress to see if you are ahead.
+Throughout the project, you’ve been using your work programme to check progress to see if you are ahead.
 Now is the ideal time to rationalise what has happened and see whether you finished on time.

 Pro Tip: When you have completed your programme of works, use the actual timescales involved to build a standard set of timescales.
-This means if you ever need to produce another programme of works you have set durations for each activity based on actual results!
+If you ever need to produce another programme of works, you have set durations for each activity based on real results!

-With the project finished you should take time to think back over the project and identify lessons learnt.
-For example I learnt that it’s much better to pay a plumber than to do it myself!
+With the project finished, you should take time to reflect on the project and identify lessons learnt.
+For example, I learnt that paying a plumber is much better than doing it myself!
 It saves time, reduces issues and saves on a lot of stress!

-Pro Tip: Keep these lessons and refer back to them when you are about to start the next one, you never know what nuggets of information you have forgot since.
+Pro Tip: Keep these lessons and refer back to them when you start your next project.
+You never know what nuggets of information you have forgotten since.

-Many thanks for reading this guide and I hope that you find it useful.
-Renovation project management can be an easy job or a difficult job and by implementing even just a few of the sections I have described it should become a lot easier.
+Thanks for reading this guide; I hope you find it useful.
+Renovation project management can be an easy job or a difficult job, and by implementing even just a few of the sections, I have described, it should become a lot easier.

 If you would like to get in touch for more assistance/help/support, feel free to contact me at email@example.com.
 I look forward to hearing from you.